brendankellyODG/opendatagroup.github.io/Getting Started/Conform and Deploy a Model/index.md

 `{"A": 0.0032884993124753237, "B": 0.004323431756347418, "C": 0.992388129234314}`

-Troubleshooting Tip: If the output command returns nothing, use `fastscore engine inspect` to see the state of the model.
+Troubleshooting Tip: If the output command returns nothing, use `ModelOp Center engine inspect` to see the state of the model.
 If it's in error, check the docker logs for an error message.
 At this stage, it's most likely an issue with the [Model Schema](#model-schema) rejecting the data or an issue with the [Model Execution Script](#model-execution-script).

 ## <a name="next-steps"></a>Next Steps